mahaley22/Uncertainty-Sampling/README.md

 This work was inspired in part by *Human-in-the-Loop Machine Learning* by Robert Munro © 2020

-This site was built using [Uncertainty in MT](https://mahaley22.github.io/Uncertainty-Scoring/).
-For a more thorough summary of this work please have a look at [Uncertainty Scoring in ML]()
+For a more thorough summary of this work please have a look at [Uncertainty in MT](https://mahaley22.github.io/Uncertainty-Scoring/).